microsoft/FluidFramework/server/routerlicious/api-report/protocol-base.api.md

 import { IProcessMessageResult } from '@fluidframework/protocol-definitions';
 import { IQuorum } from '@fluidframework/protocol-definitions';
 import { IQuorumClients } from '@fluidframework/protocol-definitions';
-import { IQuorumClientsEvents } from '@fluidframework/protocol-definitions';
-import { IQuorumEvents } from '@fluidframework/protocol-definitions';
 import { IQuorumProposals } from '@fluidframework/protocol-definitions';
-import { IQuorumProposalsEvents } from '@fluidframework/protocol-definitions';
 import { ISequencedClient } from '@fluidframework/protocol-definitions';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
 import { ISequencedProposal } from '@fluidframework/protocol-definitions';